conchis/webact2/README.md

 ## Image Viewer

 Alpha release of the JavaScript zooming viewer for high resolution images.
-We are planning a beta release on Monday, 3 April.
+We are planning a beta release on Saturday, 9 April.
 The image viewer depends only on jQuery 1.5.1 and jQueryUI.

 1. See the 'tiler' directory for software used to tile images for viewing.